LukeYasu/c0824-code-solutions/react-multiple-components/react-multiple-components-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are the phases in the React design process?
+- What are the phases in the React design process? layout, state, events

-- How does data flow in React?
+- How does data flow in React? from the parent to the child component

-- How can children components modify state in their parents?
+- How can children components modify state in their parents? using events to use props to communicate with the parent component

 ## Notes